 The trio of youngsters watched as the woman spoke into the device for a few seconds, but at that moment, the trio of dimensionally displaced youngsters didn’t have any further time to exchange questions with the older woman.
 There was a furious wooshing sound from the direction of the docks, and Kyoka twisted around, staring in that direction.
 “Fire!
 A lot of fire.”

 Melissa and Izuku turned in that direction too, just in time to see an iceberg many times the size of the intervening buildings suddenly appear, to the shouts and cries of fear from the passersby and from others further away.
 “Someone must be attacking the ship!
 Shoto wouldn’t be using his powers willy-nilly.
 Let’s get back there,” Izuku said, hobbling away on his crutch.
-The woman they had been speaking to forgotten for the moment, the girls grabbed up their backpacks with all the books and maps they had bought and raced after him.
+The woman they had been speaking to was forgotten for the moment, the girls grabbed up their backpacks with all the books and maps they had bought and raced after him.

 “And we didn’t even get to finish our cakes, either!”
 Melissa grumbled to Kyoka as they ran off.